Cystic Mesothelioma

 - File for your share of $30 billion in trust funds

-The cystic subtype of mesothelioma differs from most others as it primarily affects females, whereas most other forms of mesothelioma affect more males.
+The cystic subtype of mesothelioma differs from most other mesotheliomas in that it primarily affects women.
+Most other forms of mesothelioma affect more males.
 It can affect young women as well as middle-aged women.
 However, the average age of diagnosis is around 37-38 years.

-Unlike most other mesothelioma cell types, the cystic variety doesn’t come from asbestos exposure.
-Since it mostly occurs in females, experts suggest a prior case of endometriosis may contribute to the development of cystic mesothelioma.
+Since it mainly occurs in females, experts suggest a prior case of endometriosis may contribute to the development of cystic mesothelioma.

 Other studies suggest that female hormones, prior surgery, or chronic irritation may affect the disease’s development.